 Just like other combinations of baking soda to kill ants, Vitamin C pills also work to eliminate ants.
 Just crush the pills and mix with baking soda and sugar in water to make a mixture.

-When you are done, locate the ant hills in the garden and apply the prepared mixture as per massiveness of colony.
+When you are done, locate the anthills in the garden and apply the prepared mixture as per the massiveness of the colony.

 You may also apply near young sensitive plants to protect from any attack of ants.

 Using baking soda with boric acid is a good combination to kill ants.
 Boric acid is a good antiseptic that can help to get rid of ants.

 For extra benefit, you can mix the boric acid into a sugar masked baking soda mix.